mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 -----------------------

 - The reference frame in :ref:`IDF <InstrumentDefinitionFile>` can now be customized in terms of setting the axis defining the 2theta sign.
+- The detector efficiency correction formulas for ILL's IN4, IN5 and IN6 spectrometers have been revised.
+IN4 has now separate formulas for the low and large angle detectors while the previously incorrect IN5 and IN6 formulas were fixed.

 Algorithms
 ----------